Near-Death Experiences and God

 The AWARE Study

-The most rigorous scientific investigation of NDEs is the AWARE study (AWAreness during REsuscitation), led by Sam Parnia and conducted across 15 hospitals in the United States, United Kingdom, and Austria from 2008 to 2012.
-The study placed hidden visual targets on shelves near the ceilings of resuscitation rooms - images that would only be visible to someone looking down from above.
-If out-of-body experiences during cardiac arrest were genuine, patients should be able to report what was on these shelves.
+The most rigorous scientific test of NDEs is the AWARE study (AWAreness during REsuscitation), led by Sam Parnia across 15 hospitals in the US, UK, and Austria from 2008 to 2012.
+The team placed hidden visual targets on shelves near the ceilings of resuscitation rooms - images that could only be seen by someone looking down from above.
+If out-of-body experiences during cardiac arrest were real, patients should be able to say what was on the shelves.

 Of 2,060 cardiac arrest patients, 330 survived.
-Of those, 140 were interviewed, and 9 reported some form of NDE.
-Only 2 reported visual awareness during resuscitation, and only 1 provided a detailed, verifiable account - but this patient was not in a room with a visual target.
-The study’s results were essentially inconclusive: too few cases to draw firm conclusions, and no patient correctly identified a hidden target.
-AWARE II, a larger follow-up study published in 2023, found signs of brain activity returning during CPR but again failed to produce verified out-of-body perception.
+140 were interviewed, and 9 reported some form of NDE.
+Only 2 reported visual awareness during resuscitation, and only 1 gave a detailed, verifiable account - but that patient was not in a room with a target.
+The results were essentially inconclusive: too few cases to draw firm conclusions, and no patient identified a hidden target.
+AWARE II, a larger follow-up published in 2023, used EEG monitoring and found signs of brain activity returning during CPR (including markers linked to consciousness in about 40% of patients), but again produced no verified out-of-body perception.

-The AWARE studies are significant because they represent an honest attempt by researchers sympathetic to NDEs to test the phenomenon under controlled conditions - and the results were minimal.
-This does not disprove the reality of NDEs, but it demonstrates how difficult it is to move from compelling personal testimony to verifiable scientific evidence.
+The AWARE studies matter because they are an honest attempt by researchers sympathetic to NDEs to test the phenomenon under controlled conditions - and the results were minimal.
+This does not disprove NDEs, but it shows how hard it is to get from compelling personal testimony to verifiable scientific evidence.

 Van Lommel’s Lancet Study

 Dutch cardiologist Pim van Lommel published a prospective study in The Lancet in 2001, following 344 cardiac arrest patients across 10 Dutch hospitals.
-He found that 62 patients (18%) reported some recollection during their cardiac arrest, with 41 (12%) describing a core NDE.
-The study’s significance lay in its prospective design - patients were interviewed shortly after resuscitation rather than years later - and its publication in a top-tier medical journal.
+He found that 62 patients (18%) reported some memory from their cardiac arrest, and 41 (12%) had a core NDE.
+The study mattered because it was prospective (patients were interviewed shortly after resuscitation, not years later) and was published in a top medical journal.

-Van Lommel argued that the occurrence of vivid, structured experiences during a period when the brain should be non-functional (no measurable electrical activity during cardiac arrest) challenges the assumption that consciousness is entirely produced by the brain.
-Critics responded that the exact timing of NDEs during cardiac arrest is unknown - the experiences may occur during the transition into or out of unconsciousness, not during the flat-line period itself.
-This timing ambiguity remains unresolved.
+Van Lommel argued that vivid, structured experiences during a period when the brain should be non-functional (no measurable electrical activity during cardiac arrest) challenge the idea that the brain alone produces consciousness.
+Critics replied that we do not know exactly when during cardiac arrest the NDE occurs - the experience may happen as the person enters or exits unconsciousness, not during the flat-line period itself.
+The timing issue remains unsettled.

 Historical Background

-Reports of NDE-like experiences predate modern medicine by millennia.
-Plato’s Republic contains the Myth of Er, in which a soldier killed in battle returns to life and describes a journey through the afterlife.
-The Tibetan Book of the Dead (8th century CE) describes stages of dying that parallel modern NDE accounts.
-Medieval Christian literature includes numerous accounts of deathbed visions and temporary journeys to heaven or hell.
+Reports of NDE-like experiences go back thousands of years.
+Plato’s Republic contains the Myth of Er, where a soldier killed in battle returns to life and describes a journey through the afterlife.
+The Tibetan Book of the Dead (8th century CE) describes stages of dying that match modern NDE accounts.
+Medieval Christian writings include many deathbed visions and short journeys to heaven or hell.

-The modern study of NDEs began with Raymond Moody’s Life After Life in 1975, which identified common patterns across 150 accounts and introduced the term “near-death experience” into popular and eventually scientific vocabulary.
-Elisabeth Kubler-Ross, famous for her work on the stages of grief, publicly endorsed the reality of NDEs in the 1970s, giving the topic additional credibility.
-The International Association for Near-Death Studies (IANDS) was founded in 1981, and the peer-reviewed Journal of Near-Death Studies has published research on the topic since 1982.
+The modern study of NDEs began with Raymond Moody’s Life After Life in 1975, which identified common patterns across 150 accounts and introduced the term “near-death experience” into popular and then scientific use.
+Elisabeth Kubler-Ross, famous for her work on the stages of grief, publicly backed the reality of NDEs in the 1970s, giving the topic more credibility.
+The International Association for Near-Death Studies (IANDS) was founded in 1981, and the peer-reviewed Journal of Near-Death Studies has published research since 1982.

-Susan Blackmore, a psychologist and former parapsychology researcher, became the most prominent skeptic of supernatural NDE interpretations.
-Her 1993 book Dying to Live systematically proposed neurological and psychological explanations for each common NDE feature, establishing the framework that most neuroscientists use today.
+Susan Blackmore, a psychologist and former parapsychology researcher, became the leading skeptic.
+Her 1993 book Dying to Live laid out brain-based and psychological explanations for each common NDE feature, building the framework most neuroscientists use today.

 Relationship to Other Arguments

-NDEs occupy a unique position in the landscape of arguments about God’s existence.
-They are closely related to the Argument from Religious Experience, of which NDEs are effectively a subset - a specific type of reported encounter with the divine or transcendent.
-However, NDEs have an advantage over general religious experiences: they occur under identifiable physiological conditions (cardiac arrest, clinical death) that can be studied prospectively in hospital settings, making them at least partially amenable to scientific investigation.
+NDEs sit at a unique spot in the landscape of arguments about God.
+They are closely related to the Argument from Religious Experience - NDEs are essentially a specific type of reported encounter with the divine or transcendent.
+But NDEs have one advantage: they happen under known physical conditions (cardiac arrest, clinical death) that can be studied prospectively in hospitals, so they are at least partly open to scientific testing.

-The Argument from Consciousness is relevant because NDEs raise the question of whether consciousness can exist independently of brain function.
-If NDEs represent genuine perception during periods of no measurable brain activity, this would challenge physicalist theories of consciousness and support the idea that mind is not reducible to matter - a conclusion with significant implications for the God question.
+The Argument from Consciousness matters because NDEs raise the question of whether consciousness can exist without the brain.
+If NDEs are real perception during periods of no measurable brain activity, that would challenge physicalist theories of consciousness and support the view that mind is not reducible to matter - a conclusion with big implications for the God question.

-NDEs also connect to the Argument from Miracles insofar as veridical NDEs - if verified - would constitute events that defy known physical laws.
-A person perceiving accurate information while their brain shows no electrical activity would be, by most definitions, a miracle.
-The failure of controlled studies to verify such claims mirrors the broader pattern with miracle evidence: compelling anecdotes that dissolve under rigorous scrutiny.
+NDEs also connect to the Argument from Miracles.
+A verified veridical NDE would be an event that breaks known physical laws.
+A person picking up accurate information while their brain shows no electrical activity would, by most definitions, be a miracle.
+The failure of controlled studies to verify such claims matches the broader pattern with miracle evidence: powerful anecdotes that dissolve under careful testing.

 The Problem of Divine Hiddenness is also relevant.
-If God exists and NDEs are genuine glimpses of a transcendent reality, why are they limited to the small percentage of people who nearly die?
-A God interested in being known could presumably provide such experiences more broadly.
+If God exists and NDEs are real glimpses of a transcendent reality, why are they limited to the small percentage of people who nearly die?
+A God who wanted to be known could give such experiences more broadly.

 Our Scoring

-The soundness score of 15 reflects the significant gap between the subjective power of NDE reports and the objective evidence supporting a supernatural interpretation.
-NDEs are real, well-documented experiences - no serious researcher denies that people have them.
+The soundness score of 15 reflects the gap between the subjective power of NDE reports and the objective evidence for a supernatural reading.
+NDEs are real, well-documented experiences - no serious researcher denies people have them.
 The question is what they tell us about reality.
-The evidence for a supernatural explanation is primarily anecdotal.
+The evidence for a supernatural explanation is mostly anecdotal.
 Controlled studies like AWARE have produced minimal results: no patient has correctly identified a hidden target that would confirm out-of-body perception.
-Strong neurological explanations exist for every core NDE feature - oxygen deprivation produces tunnel vision and euphoria, temporal lobe stimulation produces out-of-body experiences and feelings of a presence, REM intrusion produces vivid structured hallucinations.
-The cross-cultural consistency of NDEs is equally consistent with shared neurobiology as with shared metaphysical reality.
-The soundness score is not zero because the timing problem remains genuinely unresolved (when exactly do NDEs occur relative to brain shutdown?) and because the phenomenon is sufficiently puzzling that dismissing it entirely would be premature.
+Strong brain-based explanations exist for every core NDE feature - oxygen loss produces tunnel vision and euphoria, temporal lobe stimulation produces out-of-body experiences and a sense of presence, REM intrusion produces vivid structured hallucinations.
+The cross-cultural consistency is just as consistent with shared brain biology as with a shared metaphysical reality.
+The score is not zero because the timing problem is still unresolved (when exactly do NDEs occur relative to brain shutdown?) and the phenomenon is puzzling enough that dismissing it entirely would be premature.

-The Higher Power score of 55 is the highest of the three because NDEs, if genuine, most naturally suggest some form of transcendent reality or consciousness beyond the physical - a light, a presence, a dimension of peace and interconnection.
-This maps well onto a vague Higher Power concept without requiring that the transcendent reality have specific personal attributes.
-The experiential core of NDEs - overwhelming love, cosmic unity, a sense that everything is meaningful - aligns most closely with an impersonal or semi-personal transcendent force.
+The Higher Power score of 55 is the highest of the three because NDEs, if real, most naturally suggest some kind of transcendent reality or consciousness beyond the physical - a light, a presence, a dimension of peace and connection.
+This fits a vague Higher Power concept without requiring specific personal attributes.
+The core of NDEs (overwhelming love, cosmic unity, a sense that everything is meaningful) aligns most closely with an impersonal or semi-personal transcendent force.

 The Personal God score of 50 is moderate.
-Many NDE accounts do describe encounters with a being who communicates personally, judges with compassion, and sends the experiencer back with a purpose - features that align with a Personal God.
-However, the specific identity of this being varies by culture (Jesus for Christians, figures from Hindu mythology for Hindus, a generic “being of light” for secular experiencers), which weakens the case for any particular personal God.
-The cultural variation in the personal elements of NDEs mirrors the same pattern seen in religious experiences more broadly.
+Many NDE accounts describe meeting a being who speaks personally, judges with compassion, and sends the person back with a purpose - features that fit a Personal God.
+But the identity of this being varies by culture (Jesus for Christians, Hindu figures for Hindus, a generic “being of light” for secular experiencers), which weakens the case for any specific personal God.
+The cultural variation mirrors the same pattern seen in religious experience more broadly.

-The Creator score of 40 is the lowest because NDEs say relatively little about the origin of the universe or the design of physical reality.
-They suggest a transcendent dimension of experience, but the content of NDEs - life review, deceased relatives, feelings of peace - focuses on human consciousness and moral meaning, not on cosmological creation or intelligent design.
-A transcendent reality revealed through NDEs need not be the entity that created the physical universe.
+The Creator score of 40 is the lowest because NDEs say little about the origin of the universe or the design of physical reality.
+They suggest a transcendent dimension of experience, but the content (life review, deceased relatives, peace) focuses on human consciousness and moral meaning, not on cosmic creation or design.
+A transcendent reality revealed through NDEs need not be the entity that built the physical universe.

-The difference between the three scores reflects the nature of NDE evidence itself: it points most strongly toward some form of transcendent consciousness (Higher Power), moderately toward a personal being who interacts with humans (Personal God), and least toward a cosmic architect (Creator).
+The three scores reflect the shape of NDE evidence: it points most strongly toward some kind of transcendent consciousness (Higher Power), moderately toward a personal being who interacts with humans (Personal God), and least toward a cosmic architect (Creator).
 The overall picture is of an argument that raises genuinely interesting questions about consciousness and reality but currently lacks the scientific rigor to answer them.

 Sources & References